 §1.
 Research infrastructure comprises all facilities and sources that promote the performance of cross-border and strategic basic research across all scientific disciplines.
 Besides scientific infrastructure, this includes collections, natural habitats, corpora and databases (including digital opening up).

 §2.
 Databases may be the subject of an application for research infrastructure in one of three ways:

 - An applicant may apply for a subsidy to construct their own database.

 - An applicant may apply for a subsidy to purchase a database and possible upgrades.

 - An applicant may apply for a licence or subscription to access and use a database.

-Under a call for large-scale research infrastructure, applications can be submitted by a research group or research groups at a Flemish university, at higher education institutions in charge of scientific research pursuant to the Higher Education Code of 11 October 2013 and by strategic research centres, or by a partnership between the above bodies or a partnership between at least one of the aforementioned bodies and one or more third parties.
+§1.
+Under a call for large-scale research infrastructure, applications can be submitted by a research group or research groups at a Flemish university, at higher education institutions in charge of scientific research pursuant to the Higher Education Code of 11 October 2013 and by strategic research centres pursuant to article 29 of the Decree of 30 April 2009, or by a partnership between the above bodies or a partnership between at least one of the aforementioned bodies and one or more third parties.